 Choose how you’ll make an impact.

 It’s important to make sure you are earning the right degree for your career.
-You can choose a degree that emphasizes a certain field, such as child and adolescent counseling, and allows you to hone in on the specific issues your clients face.
+You can choose a degree that emphasizes a certain field, such as child and adolescent counseling, and allows you to home in on the specific issues your clients face.

 However, it’s also critical for you to have the foundational skills and experience to meet the needs of every client you work with.
 As you start researching, be sure to pursue a degree that will set your career up for success as a counselor, both in terms of earning your licensure and making a difference in the lives of your clients.
 Our online master’s in clinical mental health counseling and the optional child and adolescent counseling specialization offers the same coursework as our CACREP-accredited on-campus program.
-In 2019, the pass rate for those in-person graduates taking the National Counselor Examination (NCE) examination was 100 percent.1

 Through our online program, you’ll gain the key skills and experience to become a counselor who is capable of working with diverse individuals and advocating for the larger issues that impact their communities.